knela96/Static_Code_Analysis/README.md

 Download the [Handout from the Releases](https://github.com/knela96/Static_Code_Analysis/releases/tag/0.1) and extract it to start the TODO exercises:

+You can check the [Solution](https://github.com/knela96/Static_Code_Analysis/releases/tag/0.2) of these TODOs exercises in the [Releases page](https://github.com/knela96/Static_Code_Analysis/releases).

 ## TODO 1

 Configure the Cppcheck GUI version.

 ## TODO 2

-Supress the error id funcArgNamesDifferent.
+- Supress the error id funcArgNamesDifferent
+- Supress the error variableScope from line 56 of the j1Scene1.cpp

 ## TODO 3

-Exclude the library PugiXml and j1App path.
+- Exclude the library PugiXml path
+- Exclude j1App files

 ## TODO 4

 Fix Pathfinding.h and Pathfinding.cpp.

-You can check the [Solution](https://github.com/knela96/Static_Code_Analysis/releases/tag/0.2) of these TODOs exercises in the [Releases page](https://github.com/knela96/Static_Code_Analysis/releases).

 # References Links